 An access permit is required whenever a new access is proposed, an existing access is upgraded (paving, new culvert, etc), or a change in use of an existing access (i.e., changing a field access to a residential access, etc.) is requested.
 Acquisition of the permit is required before any work is done.

-An existing access must be a well defined roadway (no primitive 2-track roads, etc.) that meets current requirements for its type, as stated in Chapter 9 - Access Requirements and Criteria of the Larimer County Urban Area Street Standards and Chapter 10 - Access Requirements and Criteria of the Larimer County Rural Area Road Standards.
+An existing access must be a well defined roadway (no primitive 2-track roads, etc.) that meets current requirements for its type, as stated in the Urban Area Street Standards - Access Requirements and Criteria and the Rural Area Road Standards - Access Requirements and Criteria.
 The Residential/Commercial Typical Access handout provides easy to understand information on access requirements in Larimer County.
 Anything less than what is shown in these documents must be upgraded to meet those requirements and an access permit is required.